t0mcr8se/0x-api/README.md

 | `KAFKA_BROKERS`                        | Optional.
 No default.                                           | A comma separated list of Kafka broker servers                                                                                                                                    |
 | `KAFKA_TOPIC_QUOTE_REPORT`             | Optional.
 No default                                            | The name of the Kafka topic to publish quote reports on.
 Setting this and `KAFKA_BROKERS` enable publishing.                                                                      |

-3. Make sure to checkout to this branch
+3. Make sure to checkout to this branch.

 4. Install the dependencies: